 - vote on a resolution (unless you are related to the bankrupt); or

 - ask the LIT to examine any person regarding the affairs of the bankrupt.

-A transaction can be set aside if, in the three months prior to the date of the initial bankruptcy event, the debtor made a payment to one creditor that favoured the creditor over others.
+A transfer of property (preference) can be set aside if, in the three months prior to the date of the initial bankruptcy event, the debtor made a payment to one creditor that favored the creditor over others.
 (If the creditor is not at arm's length from the debtor — such as a family member — the period extends to 12 months preceding the date of the initial bankruptcy event).

 If you have reasonable grounds to believe that the bankrupt or someone else is guilty of an offence under the BIA or any other statute, you should contact the LIT in charge of the estate or the OSB.